 Naturally, we don't always have control over interruptions from outside.

-For example, if your child has a problem, that takes priority, and you’ll certainly not turn a blind eye and ignore your child.
-And if the boss asks you to work extra hours, at short notice, there’s not much you can do about that.
+For example, if your child has a problem, that takes priority, and you'll certainly not turn a blind eye and ignore your child.

 Self-inflicted interruptions are a different story.